From All Sides: Recording and background

 From All Sides was recorded in late 1964 during a period of increased collaboration between pianist Vince Guaraldi and guitarist Bola Sete.
 The two artists had developed a strong musical rapport while performing regularly at Trois Couleurs, a nightclub in San Francisco.
 Guaraldi's trio had a sixteen-week residency, with Sete joining them for the final twelve weeks.
 This extended engagement helped establish the interplay that would shape the studio sessions for the album.

 The record features a blend of Latin jazz, bossa nova, and American jazz idioms, reflecting both Guaraldi's West Coast jazz background and Sete's Brazilian heritage.
 Several compositions on the album were either reworkings of previously recorded material or later repurposed in future projects.
 "Ginza Samba," originally titled "Ginza", was first recorded by Guaraldi for his debut album Modern Music from San Francisco (1956).
 "Menino Pequeno da Bateria", a gentle bossa nova reinterpretation of "The Little Drummer Boy", would later appear in A Charlie Brown Christmas as "My Little Drum".
 Additionally, "Choro" is based on the first theme of Wolfgang Amadeus Mozart's Symphony No. 40 in G minor, K. 550, I. Molto allegro which Guaraldi later adapted for the Peanuts television special He's Your Dog, Charlie Brown (1968) under the title "Schroeder's Wolfgang".

 "The Ballad of Pancho Villa" is an original composition characterized by rhythmic intensity and melodic phrasing that anticipate later Guaraldi Peanuts works such as "Linus and Lucy" and "Christmas Is Coming".
 "Little Fishes", co-written by Sete and Eva Konrad, merges classical sensibilities with a mid-tempo jazz framework.
 The album closes with a Latin arrangement of the pop standard "A Taste of Honey".

 Following the album's release in February 1965, Guaraldi and Sete remained visible on the Northern California music scene.
-They made two appearances on The Dick Stewart Show, a local television program, and performed at various venues including the International House and Bear's Lair Cabaret at the University of California in Berkeley.
+They made two appearances on The Dick Stewart Show, a local television program, and performed at various venues including the International House and Bear's Lair Cabaret at the University of California, Berkeley.
 They also participated in civic benefits and political fundraisers.
 A tour of Brazil had been planned to commemorate the 400th anniversary of Rio de Janeiro but was canceled due to logistical constraints and low ticket demand.

 Although Billboard praised the album for its integration of Latin and American jazz forms and selected it as a "Jazz Special Merit Pick", the collaboration was short-lived.
 Internal differences led to the departure of drummer Jerry Granelli and bassist Fred Marshall shortly after the album's release.